*Selected photos and memorabilia provided by the veterans.

 These Documents show the deck log entry for November 7th 1942, details of the torpedo strike, and a partial Coast Guard Muster.

 Captain Olton R. Bennehoff

-Surviving veterans of the North African campaign reveal their own personal stories of fear and courage.
-At an average age of 19 years old, some shared a common link aboard AP-59, the USS Thomas Stone.
-Others spoke about their own personal experiences.
+Surviving veterans of the North African campaign reveal personal stories of both fear and courage.
+At an average age of 19 years old some shared a common link aboard AP-59, the USS Thomas Stone.
 After surviving the torpedo strike, another journey of near-disaster occurred when a young Army Major, Walter M. Oakes, made a decision to launch 24 tiny landing craft 160 miles from Algiers.
-The journey was perilous, but the invasion went on and the rest is history.
-With a focus on the 9th Division, using re-creations based upon interviews of untold stories, this documentary gives a unique original approach to the invasion of North Africa.
-The completed film will include commentary from various historians, sons and daughters, and veterans from various branches of service including: the U.S. Army, Army Air Corps, Navy, Coast Guard, ANC, and veterans of the Afrika-Korps.
+The journey was perilous but the invasion went on and the rest is history.
+With a focus on the 9th Division and utilizing re-creations based upon untold stories, the documentary gives a unique original approach to the invasion of North Africa.
+The completed project will also include commentary from various historians, sons and daughters, and veterans from various branches of service including: the U.S. Army, Army Air Corps, Navy, Coast Guard, ANC, and veterans of the Afrika-Korps.

 Sample Collection of National Archives Documents Regarding the LCV Journey

 These documents reveal how the LCV's were exposed to a dark rough sea, proving it was more than they could handle for the tiny Flotilla.